Logo

 CREATE USER 'bhima'@'localhost' IDENTIFIED BY 'password';

-Then, build the app with
+Then, build the app with:

 # build the application

-NODE_ENV="development" yarn build
+NODE_ENV="development" npm run build

 Creating a database